 Drugmaker Viatris says restructuring plans could affect 9,000 jobs

-Dec 11 (Reuters) - Drugmaker Viatris Inc VTRS.O said on Friday that its restructuring plans, announced earlier this year, could impact 20%, or 9,000 employees.
+Dec 11 (Reuters) - Drugmaker Viatris Inc VTRS.O said on Friday that its restructuring plans, announced earlier this year, could impact 20% of its workforce, or 9,000 employees.

+The company was formed in November this year through the merger of generic drugmaker Mylan and Pfizer Inc's PFE.N off-patent drug business.

+Viatris said it could divest or downsize up to 15 facilities.
+That includes the company's plant in Morgantown, West Virginia, which has been the subject of a warning letter from the U.S. Food and Drug Administration over manufacturing violations.

 (Reporting by Manas Mishra in Bengaluru; Editing by Krishna Chandra Eluri)